The Twickenham Museum

 The Greyhound Hotel, Hampton Court, with staff

 Two further premises, near Hampton Court, were opened in the 1850s and 1860s.
 These were The Queen's Arms (listed in 1867) and later converted to a private house known as “Bastians”.
-The Greyhound Inn dates to the 1850s and still trades, under the name of The Liongate Hotel.
+The Greyhound Inn dates to the 1850s and traded under the name of The Liongate Hotel until closure in 2012. the building is now residential accommodation.

 back to top